 On Monday, 11 September I watched Panorama.
-It was absolutely fascinating.
+It was absolutely fascinating and about bacterial infections.
 Did you watch it?
 If not, I advise that you do on ‘catch-up, and learn more about the sometimes devastating bacterial infection septicaemia, also termed sepsis or blood-poisoning.
 I have to say that anything to do with bacteria fascinates me, the good, the bad and the downright ugly, and when it comes to sepsis, it can’t get much uglier.

 Whilst watching the programme my ears pricked up when one of the hospital consultants mentioned that UTIs in older women can also develop into a life-threatening sepsis infection.
 Tragic when you consider that many UTIs can be successfully resolved naturally with taking the correct species of live bacteria probiotics orally such as lactobacilli reuteri, found in my For Women live bacteria capsules.
 Don’t just take my word for it though, read what Ruth had to say about my Women’s Health Duo, that contains a pot of For Women probiotic capsules and a pot of high-strength Garlic tablets:

 “My Women’s Health Duo just arrived in the post.
 Excellent service from an excellent company.
 These two products have made such a difference in my life (For Women probiotic capsules & Garlic tablets).
 Not more painful UTIs anymore.”